Frequently Asked Questions on Pharmacy Students/Licensure by Exam

 Q: When should I have hours certified to another state?

-A: Usually hours are certified after you have graduated.
+A: Hours are certified after you have graduated.

 Q: Who do I contact to have hours certified to another state?